emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

  - `grantType`: Which type of OAuth 2.0 authorization grant to request from the identity provider.
 Currently supported are:
    * `"AuthorizationCode"`: Authenticate by redirecting to a login page served by the identity provider.

-   * `"ClientCredentials"`: Authenticate by requiring `X-Ambassador-Client-ID` and `X-Ambassador-Client-Secret` HTTP headers on incoming requests, and using them to authenticate to the identity provider.
-Support for the `ClientCredentials` is currently preliminary, and only goes through limited testing.
+   * `"ClientCredentials"`: Authenticate by requiring that the incoming HTTP request include as headers the credentials for Ambassador to use to authenticate to the identity provider.

+     The type of credentials needing to be submitted depends on the `clientAuthentication.method` (below):
+     + For `"HeaderPassword"` and `"BodyPassword"`, the headers `X-Ambassador-Client-ID` and `X-Ambassador-Client-Secret` must be set.
    * `"Password"`: Authenticate by requiring `X-Ambassador-Username` and `X-Ambassador-Password` on all incoming requests, and use them to authenticate with the identity provider using the OAuth2 `Resource Owner Password Credentials` grant type.